Fighting Sinusitis: Rinsing the Sinuses

 You should add a pinch of baking soda to the mixture.
 Baking soda buffers the solution and reduces stinging feelings in the nose while flushing the nostrils.
 Especially add baking soda if you are an individual who tends to have skin sensitivities.

 After mixing the solution, pour it slowly into your neti pot.
-You are now halfway there to fully rinsed sinuses!
+You are now ready to begin rinsins the sinuses!

 Step 5: Flush the left nostril